It’s been 10 months and counting since most places banned the gathering of human

 But when you’re at home, you can at any moment be summoned by the thousand things that need doing.
 Kids, dogs, dirty dishes—it’s all right there in the space.
 More present than the poetry and music you dialed in to hear.

 Now, if your open mic of choice is one of those FB Live video reels or if it’s on IG, no problem.
-No one can see you, so knock yourself out.
+Unless you’re performing, no one can see you so knock yourself out.

-Related: The Best Platform for a Virtual Open Mic (It’s not IG Live)
+Related: The Best Platform for a Virtual Open Mic (Spoiler: It’s not IG Live)

 So let’s talk options.